Cubs vs. Mets Player Props Betting Odds

 Hoerner Stats

-- Hoerner has put up 122 hits with 21 doubles, four triples, eight home runs and 30 walks.
-He has driven in 58 runs with 25 stolen bases.
+- Hoerner has collected 123 hits with 21 doubles, four triples, eight home runs and 30 walks.
+He has driven in 58 runs with 26 stolen bases.

 Hoerner Recent Games